jwdevos/proliferous-tech-blog/content/about.md

 title: About
 url: /about/
 type: plain
-description: "About page for Lab Time, a technology blog by Jaap de Vos"
+description: "About page for Proliferous Technology, a project by Jaap de Vos"
 ---

-Lab Time is a project by Jaap de Vos, a network engineer with a few years of experience.
-He was schooled as a software engineer but soon found that infrastructure technology is more fun.
-Jaap holds multiple industry certifications including CCNP R&S, VCP-DCV and MCSA.
-He also has experience in teaching courses about networking and general information technology.

-At the moment, Jaap is on a path to build out his framework of networking knowledge.
-He mainly works in the enterprise space but he's looking to expand his knowledge about data center and service provider technologies too.
-Regarding certifications, he's just getting started working toward achieving some Juniper SP credentials.

-Lab Time is mostly about things you can do in home labs.
+Welcome to Proliferous Technology.
+My name is Jaap de Vos.

+This project started its life under the name Lab Time, which had a focus on anything related to IT home labs.
+In the new form, Proliferous Technology, the topics include broad IT subjects and some other technical things that I like to explore.
 The blogs are fun and informative.
-The goals for this blog are sharing knowledge, practicing skills and making name as a network engineer.
+The goals for this project are sharing knowledge, practicing skills and increasing my visibility.

+I am a network engineer with a few years of experience.
+I was schooled as a software engineer but soon found that infrastructure technology is more fun.
+I hold multiple industry certifications including CCNP R&S, VCP-DCV and MCSA.
+I also have experience in teaching courses about networking and general information technology.

+At the moment, I'm is on a path to build out my framework of networking knowledge.
+I've mainly worked in the enterprise space but I'm expanding on this by looking into new industries and technical solutions.

-The views expressed on Lab Time are my own, I don't express the views of my employer.
+The views expressed on Proliferous Technology are my own.
+I don't represent the views of my employer.